DMCA Policy

 A Note About False Claims

-Filing a false DMCA notice is perjury—a federal crime.
+Filing a false DMCA notice is perjury, which is a federal crime.
 We've seen cases where competitors file bogus claims to harm each other, or where people claim to own things they don't.
-We take all claims seriously, but we also don't blindly comply with obviously fraudulent notices.
+We've also seen automated systems send mass takedown notices without any human review, sometimes targeting content that's clearly non-infringing.

 If you're thinking about filing a DMCA notice, make sure you actually own or represent the copyright holder.
 If you're not sure, talk to a lawyer first.
+The legal consequences for filing a false claim are real.

 Questions?